alfaloo/tp/docs/UserGuide.md

 ---------------------------------------------------------
 ## Purpose of UG
-This User Guide (UG) guide provides step-by-step instructions, explanations, and tips to help users to make the most out of MediCLI regardless of experience.
+This User Guide (UG) guide provides step-by-step instructions, explanations, and tips to help users make the most out of MediCLI regardless of experience.

 #### For new users
-This UG offers a comprehensive overview of the features on offer, and provide you with a step-by-step guide on how to get started.
+This UG offers a comprehensive overview of the features on offer, and provides you with a step-by-step guide on how to get started.

 #### For experienced MediCLI users:
 You may skip to the features section which elaborates on the individual commands that you can run to get the most out of the system.